-- A CBP Approval Letter identifying elements essential to successful implementation and reporting will be included with the Conditional Commitment Letter.
+- By signing the New ERA Commitment Letter, you agree that you will develop and submit a CBP in the method outlined in the New ERA CBP Checklist. - Once the CBP is submitted and approved one year after obligation, a CBP Approval Letter identifying elements essential to successful implementation and reporting will be issued.
 Benefits must include a timeline and deadline for completion. - You must submit an Implementation Report documenting how your CBP elements were fulfilled within one year of project completion.
-To expedite grant disburgement, you are encouraged to submit your.